 Gunung Gede-Pangrango National Park and the general vicinity is the most famous spot for montane birding in Java, and deservedly so.
 It is worth spending a few days here to properly explore the area and to stand a chance of seeing the many species on offer.
 Some of the endemics are easy, others are hard!
 Some of the best birding locations are considered below:Cibodas Botanic Gardens

 At the end of the road, on the left before the entrance to the park proper lies the Cibodas Botanic Gardens.
 This is the montane sister park to the more famous botanic gardens in Bogor (the ‘Kebun Raya’).
 The gardens are well laid out with open areas and patches of natural forest, intersected by wide paths and roadways.
 The gardens make for a nice gentle introduction to Java’s montane birdlife, as the roadside birding and views into the canopy allow for good views of many things that are otherwise hard in the forest proper.
 Things to look out for in the gardens include Yellow-throated Hanging Parrot, Pygmy Tit, Javan Fulvetta, Sunda Forktail (along the streams), bulbuls, barbets, flycatchers and White-bibbed and Crescent-chested Babbler.
 The gardens usually also hold Javan Kingfisher, although this is at about their altitudinal limit and they are generally much easier to see in any of the farmland around Bogor for example.
-At night look out for mysterious brown scops-owls in the area of the Guest House….
+At night look out for mysterious brown scops-owls in the area of the Guest House… Salvadori’s Nightjar is regularly seen at dusk and dawn where the garden borders the National Park.
 Dinosaur Park

 About half a kilometre before the Waterfall the path splits and one fork heads up the mountain to the summit.
 About two hours steep walk along this trail brings you first to the hotsprings (‘Air Panas’).
 Here a river of boiling water flows over the path itself, so its hard to miss!
 Birding along this section of the trail gives you a better chance at some of the more high altitude species, and so is worth some time.
-Species more likely here include Dusky Woodcock (get lucky and see one on the path, or listen for them at night around the hot-springs), Javan Scops-Owl (actually quite common along this section of the path, but you need a tape to realise that as they rarely call otherwise), Javan Trogon (more relaible here than lower down), Javan Cochoa (listen for their distinctive call), Rufous-fronted Laughingthrush, Spotted Crocias, Tawny-breasted Parrotfinch (occasionally around the hot springs).
+Species more likely here include Dusky Woodcock (get lucky and see one on the path, or listen for them at night around the hot-springs), Javan Scops-Owl (actually quite common along this section of the path, but you need a tape to realise that as they rarely call otherwise), Javan Trogon (more reliable here than lower down), Javan Cochoa (listen for their distinctive call), Rufous-fronted Laughingthrush, Spotted Crocias, Tawny-breasted Parrotfinch (occasionally around the hot springs).
+Fire-tufted Barbet is also seen here in recent years and it is not clear where these birds originate from (likely escaped birds).
 Hotsprings to the top

 Above the hotsprings the path becomes a bit more indistinct but is still fairly easy to follow without a guide.
-About 1.5-2 hrs above the hotspring is a campsite known as ‘Kandang Badak’ This lies on the saddle between the peaks of Gede and Pangrango, and the path divides here.
+About 1.5-2 hrs above the hotspring is a campsite known as ‘Kandang Badak’.
+This lies on the saddle between the peaks of Gede and Pangrango, and the path divides here.
+Chestnut-bellied Partridges regularly visit this camp to feed on the scraps during quiet hours.
 The path to Gede is the most followed option, and leaves from above the campsite (confused at first, but then gets more clear).
 About 1-2 hrs above Kandang Badak the trail comes out on the lower rim of the crater of Gede, and then follows then follows the crater around to its highest point at just under 3,000m (about another 0.5-1 hrs walk).
 Birds are a bit more thin on the ground at these altitudes, but there are still some goodies to be had.
 Sunda Thrush is often seen on the stretch between the hot springs and Kandang Badak and Wedge-tailed Pigeon is relatively common.
 Above Kandang Badak, around the crater itself, there are still birds to be seen, including in particular Island Thrush (common in the dwarf forest), Sunda Bush-Warbler (common in the dwarf forest and scrub around the crater), and finally, Volcano Swiftlet (you are going to have to walk all the way to the crater if you want to see this one!).
 Bodogul

 Bodogul does not form part of the areas listed above, but lies on the western flank of Gede-Pangrango.
 Here the forest descends to lower altitudes making this site suitable for a couple of the mid-altitude birds that are hard at the sites listed above.
 This includes Gray-cheeked Tit-Babbler, Javan Barred Owlet, and White-bellied Fantail.
 There is a small research station at the end of a track that starts at ‘Lido’ on the so called ‘Sukabumi Road’ (see map).
 From the research station a number of trails fan out and can be easily followed.
 The hardest thing about this site is getting there in the first place (see below).